olsonpm/nss-certutil-helpers/README.md

 $ certutil -d . -R -s 'CN=localhost'
 ```

-8) Sign the CSR using our root CA.  Since both our server and client will trust
+8) Sign the CSR using our root CA<sup>[7](#referenced-documentation)</sup>.
-the root CA, they can trust each other's signed certificates.
+Since both our server and client will trust the root CA, they can trust each
+other's signed certificates.
 ```sh
 $ cd ../root